lucia-auth/lucia/documentation/content/main/basics/sessions.md

 }
 ```

+We recommend [using `handleRequest()` for validating requests](/basics/handle-requests#validate-requests) instead however, as it'll extract the session id for you.

 ### Get session from requests

-The recommended way to read the session id is by using [`validateRequestHeaders()`](/reference/lucia-auth/auth#validaterequestheaders).
-It takes the standard `Request` object, checks for CSRF using the `Origin` header, and returns the session id stored in the cookie.
+The recommended way to read the session id is by using [`parseRequestHeaders()`](/reference/lucia-auth/auth#parserequestheaders).
+It takes a [`LuciaRequest`](http://localhost:3000/reference/lucia-auth/types#luciarequest) object, checks for CSRF using the `Origin` header, and returns the session id stored in the cookie.
 This does not validate the session itself.

 ```ts
 import { auth } from "./lucia.js";